multiversx/mx-specs/ESDT-specs.md

 * canPause - the token manager may prevent all transactions of the token, apart from minting and burning
 * canFreeze - the token manager may freeze the token balance in a specific account, preventing transfers to and from that account
-* canWipe - the token manager may wipe out the tokens held by a frozen account, reducing the supply canChangeOwner - token management can be transferred to a different account
+* canWipe - the token manager may wipe out the tokens held by a frozen account, reducing the supply
+* canChangeOwner - token management can be transferred to a different account
 * canUpgrade - the token manager may change these properties
+* canAddSpecialRoles - assign a specific role

 ## NFT and SFT Tokens